AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 Several features in CJA have been renamed, when compared to traditional Adobe Analytics, to align with industry standards.
 Some updated terminology includes:

 * Segments are now known as 'Filters'.
-* Virtual Report Suites are now known as 'Views'.
+* Virtual Report Suites are now known as 'Data views'.
 * Classifications are now known as 'Lookup datasets'.
 * Customer attributes are now known as 'Profile datasets'.
 * Hit containers are now known as 'Event' containers.